Green Light for Controversial Stonehenge Tunnel

-The British government has given its approval for the construction of a contentious road tunnel near the iconic Stonehenge site in southwestern England.
-The decision, made on Friday, comes two years after campaigners successfully challenged the initial permission granted for the project, which involved digging a new two-mile (3.3-kilometre) tunnel passing by the UNESCO World Heritage Site.
+The UK government has given the go-ahead for a heatedly debated road tunnel near Stonehenge.
+This £1.7 billion project, approved last Friday, comes two years after campaigners successfully overturned the original permission for the 3.3km tunnel that skirts the iconic UNESCO World Heritage Site.

-The £1.7 billion project aims to alleviate congestion on an existing main road to southwest England, particularly during peak holiday periods.
-Although the proposal was initially authorised in 2020 by former Transport Minister Grant Shapps, a panel of planning experts had warned about the potential for “permanent, irreversible harm” to the area.
+The tunnel aims to ease traffic jams on a busy main road to southwest England, especially during holiday rushes.
+Initially signed off in 2020 by then Transport Minister Grant Shapps, experts warned the development could cause “permanent, irreversible harm” to the historic area.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.